 Key names might vary depending on your workstation.
-You can define any key listed in the KEYS window, provided it is not reserved by OS/2.
-You must enclose in quotes any key name that contains a special character or contains a space, such as SHF F2 or CTRL+Z.
+You can define any key listed in the KEYS window, provided it is not reserved by Windows.
+You must enclose in quotes any key name that is hyphenated or contains a space, such as SHF F2 or CTRL Z.